deterministic-arts/deterministic-arts.wbtree/README.md

  - Function `wbtree:remove` _key_ _object_ &rarr; _new-object_ _change_

+   Answers a copy of search tree _object_, from which the entry for _key_ has been removed.
+If _object_ does not have an entry for _key_, this function does nothing.

+   The primary return value _new-object_ is the updated search tree.
+It may be the same object as _object_, if _key_ is not present in _object_.
+The value of _change_ describes the updates made as follows:

+    - if `nil`, _key_ was not present in _object_, and hence no changes have been made.

+    - otherwise, _change_ is the `wbtree:node` instance from _object_ that has been
+      removed by this operation

+   Answers the tree node that is the left child of _node_.
+The empty tree node has no left child and this function returns `nil` instead (it is the only node for which this function returns anything else but a `wbtree:node`)

+ - Function `wbtree:right` _node_ &rarr; _child_

+   Answers the tree node that is the right child of _node_.
+The empty tree node has no children and this function returns `nil` instead (it is the only node for which this function returns anything else but a `wbtree:node`)

+ - Function `wbtree:size` _node_ &rarr; _integer_

+   Answers the size (i.e., number of key/value pairs it contains) of the search tree whose root is _node_.

  - Function `wbtree:union` _object1_ _object2_ `&key` _combiner_ _test_ &rarr; _new-object_

  - Function `wbtree:update` _key_ _value_ _object_ `&key` _test_ &rarr; _new-object_ _change_

+   Answers a copy of search tree _object_ in which the value associated with _key_ compares equal to _value_ using _test_.
+If the _key_ is already associated in _object_ with a suitable value, returns the original _object_.

+   The primary return value _new-object_ is the updated search tree.
+The secondary value _change_ describes the updates made as follows:

+    - if `t`, there was no entry for _key_ in _object_ at all, and a new one has been created and incorporated into _new-object_

+    - if `nil`, a matching entry was already present in _object_, and _new-object_ is actually the same as _object_

+    - otherwise, _change_ is the `wbtree:node` from instance from _object_, that has been
+      replaced by an updated version in _new-object_

+  The default _test_ predicate is `eql`

+ - Function `wbtree:value` _node_ &rarr; _value_

+   Answers the value of the value field of _node_.
+If _node_ is an empty tree node, the value is `nil` by definition.

 ## Macros